i’m starting to wonder about the impact the status update, the ‘likes’ and the shares might have on my kids. i’m wondering what you think, too.

 Sure, I’m pretty strict with the security setting on my personal Facebook page, and I limit the exposure of our family via this blog and the social media channels that I half heartedly use to support it.
-However, it doesn’t take an adulterous Canadian to know that these passwords and privacy settings and steps to conceal all our personal details are hardly fool proof.
+However, it doesn’t take Mark Zuckerberg to know that these passwords and privacy settings and steps to conceal all our personal details are hardly fool proof.

 What should I do?
 I don’t want to retreat from the virtual world.
 I don’t want to hide my children from it – that’s surely like people being frightened of books when the printing press first took off.